 * @param string $primary_id_column ID column for the filtered object in $primary_table.

 * @param object $context Optional.
-The main query object.
+The main query object that corresponds to the type, for

 *